 - Physical Education

-A fully equipped library and two spacious resource centers provide areas for quiet study and preparation during each student’s unstructured period during the school day.
-Click here to learn more about Unstructured Time.
+A fully equipped library and two spacious resource centers provide areas for quiet study and preparation during each student’s unstructured period during the school day (see above for more information regarding Unstructured Periods).

 The integration of Christian truths and values within the framework of learning experiences characterizes the educational approach of Brother Martin High School.
 The curriculum, providing broad and varied elective offerings, is college preparatory.
 With a wide variety of interests, needs and abilities evident among the students, the curriculum is constantly being evaluated and revised so that the students at Brother Martin High School may have the opportunity to develop those Christian insights that will enable them to best contribute to the political, social, economic, moral and intellectual life of American society.